NaniDAO/accounts/docs/src/src/validators/RecoveryValidator.sol/contract.RecoveryValidator.md

 ### setThreshold

-*Sets new authorizers' threshold for the caller account.*
+*Sets new authorizer threshold for the caller account.*

 ```solidity